PaulFrankling/recip_me/README.md

 The 'Add Recipe' button at the bottom will add the recipe when all requirements are met and the user will be redirected to the Recipes page with a Flash message saying *"Recipe successfully added!"*.

+### Edit Recipe Page

+The Edit Recipe page is laid out exactly like the Add Recipe page.
+This page is only accessible when signed in and when the user is on the page of a recipe added by them.

+The input fields are prepopulated with the respective recipes information so it doesn't have to be completely refilled and it can be resubmitted easily once edited.

+There is a cancel button below the submit button that cancels the edit and takes the user to the Recipes page.
+Once edited successfully, a Flash message appears saying "Recipe successfully updated!".

 ## Issues Overcome: